Maulets (history): Clash amongst allies

 Cardona and Peterborough then started an offensive centred at some of Basset's collaborators, pointing to the illegal confiscation and loot for personal use of the goods from the French and the Botiflers, and imprisoned them awaiting trial.
 Meanwhile, Basset was lured away from Valencia, first to Alzira and later on to Xàtiva, encouraging him to take part in the fighting.
 They awaited an opportunity to imprison him, but were fearful of his great popularity amongst the people and feared a rebellion of the Maulets if that ever happened.

 The occasion came when Charles III had defeated the Bourbons in Castile and had managed to enter Madrid on June 27, 1706.
 In between the popular celebrations, Peterborough secretly sent troops to Xàtiva, with the order to arrest Basset and imprison him in a fortress in English hands.
 When news came out, effectively the people revolted.

-In Valencia the shouts of “Long live to Basset, before than Charles III” proved the real allegiances of the Valencian Maulets.
-In fact, Peterborough had to turn those cannons meant to defend Valencia from the Bourbons, around to aim at the revolting population, to drive them off.
+In Valencia the shouts of "Long live to Basset, before than Charles III" proved the real allegiances of the Valencian Maulets.
+In fact, Peterborough had to turn around those cannons meant to defend Valencia from the Bourbons to aim at the revolting population, to drive them off.
 During days there were demonstrations of protest, letters sent to Charles in Barcelona and all kind of public declarations in favour of Basset and his reforms.
 But a renewed Maulet revolt, this time against one whom they considered their legitimate King, all with a Bourbon army at the doors of the Kingdom ready for war, would have been suicidal.
 A victory of the Bourbons would have meant the return of the Botiflers, and the previous state of affairs.
 Consequently, Maulets resigned and stopped their protests, believing that the pretender Charles, in coming to Valencia shortly, would repair the injustice and would free Basset.